An upper respiratory infection (URI) affects the nasal passages and throat. It can cause symptoms, such as a cough and excess mucus.

-In this article, we explore ways to identify a URI, the possible causes, and the available treatments.
+This article explores how to identify a URI, the possible causes, how it spreads, and the available treatments.

 While different types of URI can cause different symptoms, some